 - will see a dialog will ask if you are sure you want to delete the user.
 Click OK

-And ready.
-User was removed from the system and after restart Windowsu will log in directly the other existing user (whether the user is Administrator, be it by another user) if it does not set a passwordOr displays login screen (Windows Logon) If it is password protected (or if there are more users create).
+And that's it.
+The user was deleted from the system, and after the restart Windowsu will log in directly the other existing user (whether it's the user Administrator, whether it is another user) if he has not set one passwordOr displays login screen (Windows Logon) If it is password protected (or if there are more users create).

-If the default Administrator user is not active - And you have no other user created out of the system you want to delete - will be activated automatically after deleting the other user, for Windowsit can be charged.
+If the user Administrator by default it is not active - and you have no other user created in the system other than the one you want to delete - will be activated automatically after deleting the other user, for Windowsit can be charged.

 STEALTH SETTINGS - How to delete an Administrator user in Windows XP